JeremyLikness/blazor-wasm/README.md

     ```

 6. Reference it from `index.html` under `wwwroot` with `<script src="./markupExtensions.js"></script>`
-7. In `index.cshtml` remove the `TargetText` references and inject the JavaScript interop: `@inject IJSRuntime JsRuntime`
+7. In `index.razor` remove the `TargetText` references and inject the JavaScript interop: `@inject IJSRuntime JsRuntime`
 8. Change the paragraph element to a reference: `<p ref="Target"/>`
 9. Update the `@functions` to call the JavaScript via interop